horizontalsystems/Bitcoin-Explained-Guide/README.md

 2. Nodes are the entitites which process network transactions and more importantly keep history of transactions.
 A node can also act like a wallet at the same time.

-While every network participant able to send/receive Bitcoin payments, some network members (Nodes) also keep the entiry history of transactions from the very first one to the transactions happening now.
+While every network participant is able to send/receive Bitcoin payments, some network members (Nodes) also keep the entiry history of transactions from the very first one to the transactions happening now.
 That entire history of transactions is what is called a Bitcoin blockchain.
-The word blockchain originates from the fact that new transactions are added to history in batches (i.e. a block of transactions).
+The word blockchain originates from the fact that new transactions are added to history in batches (i.e. a block of transactions), roughly once every 10 minutes.

 Nodes are tasked with validating every new transaction and ensure that only valid transactions are made to the blockchain.
 Anyone can setup a node at home (explained below), as long as there is a working internet connnection it can autonomously operate even on an old computer.

 If one of the nodes tries to cheat the network by marking an invalid transaction as valid it would be disregarded by all other nodes on the network.
-In essence, cumulatively nodes guarantee the openness, decentralization and security of the network.
+In essence, cumulatively nodes guarantee the openness, availability, decentralization and security of the network.
 Cheating on such netowrk in practical terms is close impossible.

 **Bitcoin in Numbers**